ArcticMC/Scenarios/descriptions.md

 ### Genie (L)
 > You are given 3 wishes and you cannot get more.
 Based on the number of kills you have in the game is what you can wish for.
 (If you have 0 kills, you can get the following: Golden Apple, Diamond Sword, Anvil.
 If you have 1 Kill, you can get the following: Player Head, Speed 1 Potion, Strength 1 Potion.
 If you have 2 Kills, you can get the following: Enchantment Table, Brewing Stand, 5 Diamond Ore.
 If you have 4 Kills, you can get the following: Instant Health 2 Potion Not Splashable, 128 Bottles of Enchanting, 1 Glowstone Block, 1 Blaze Rod.
 If you have 5+ Kills, you can get the following: 64 Obsidian, 8 Gold Ingots, 4 Soul Sand, 3 Wither Skeleton Heads.)

+### Go To Hell (H, not comb.)
+> After a certain time period (45-60 minutes into the game.)
+Players will proceed into the Nether.
+If the player is not in the nether, they will take 0.5 hearts every 30 seconds until they go into the nether.
+(Required: Portal Trapping/Camping will be disabled for this scenario.)

 ### Golden Pearl (L)
 > Surrounding a pearl with 8 gold in a crafting table will create a Golden Pearl.
 Golden Pearls will deal no damage when used, while regular pearls will have their regular damage.